johan162/themeltspice/README.md

 The default theme file is named  "```themes.ltt```".
 The file-extension of this can be read as "**LT**Spice **T**hemes".
 By using the "```-f```" option you can also specify another file location to be used a theme file.

-This default theme file installed (as of this writing) contain these six themes:
+This default theme file installed (as of this writing) contains these six themes:

-1. default (LTSpice default)
+1. "default" (**LTSpice** default)
-2. sakabug
+2. "sakabug"
-3. twilight-after-dawn
+3. "twilight-after-dawn"
-4. dracula
+4. "dracula"
-5. softdark
+5. "softdark"
-6. blackwhite
+6. "blackwhite"

 Themes no 2-4 are taken directly from the [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt).
 The theme "softdark" is an additional dfferent theme I personally like to use.
 The last theme "blackwhite" is especially suitable when printing a circuit diagram.